Kirk Ciarrocca

-Kirk Ciarrocca (born August 12, 1965), is the offensive coordinator for the Rutgers Scarlet Knights.
-He most recently served as the offensive coordinator at the University of Minnesota.
-Prior to that he spent a year as the offensive coordinator for Penn State University.
+Kirk Ciarrocca (born August 12, 1965) is an American college football coach.
+He is the offensive coordinator at Rutgers University.
+He has previously served as the offensive coordinator at the University of Minnesota and Penn State University.

 Early life

 Ciarrocca, a native of York County, graduated from Red Land High School in Lewisberry, Pennsylvania.
 After high school he attended Juniata College, where he played defensive back for the Eagles football team before a knee injury ended his career.
 He continued his education at Temple University, where he earned both a bachelor's and master's degree in education.

 Coaching career

 Ciarrocca began his coaching career in 1990 as an offensive graduate assistant at his alma mater Temple.
 He spent the 1992 and 1993 seasons as the passing game coordinator and wide receivers coach at Western Connecticut State and Delaware Valley respectively.
 He returned to Western Connecticut State as the offensive coordinator for the 1994 and 1995 seasons before spending six seasons in the Ivy League.

 From 1996 to 1999 Ciarrocca served as the wide receiver coach and junior varsity head coach for the Princeton Tigers.
 The next two seasons Ciarrocca served as the wide receivers coach at the University of Pennsylvania.